Languages, Feelings, and Signs

 How did humans express emotions in the past?

-From a structural perspective, did they use straight lines, arcs, or geometric shapes?
+From a structural perspective, did they use straight lines, dots, or geometric shapes?

 From a formal perspective, can the patternization of emotions be conveyed through actions and scenarios?

-Jealousy: It starts from the body.
+Jealousy: It starts in the body.
 When people are jealous of others, the heart below will deform and twist, thereby expressing jealousy.

 Like: On the top is an abstract drum, and below is a smiling mouth, showing a series of actions of beating the drum and smiling.